MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ConfigAnalyzerPolicyRecommendation.md

 ```

 ### -IsAppliedToDisabled
-The IsAppliedToDisabled switch filters the results by policies that aren't applied to anyone.
+The IsAppliedToDisabled switch filters the results by policies that aren't applied to anyone (the AppliedTo property is blank).
 You don't need to specify a value with this switch.

 If you don't use this switch, the results include policies that are applied to users and policies that aren't applied to anyone.